 Board dimensions are 1.7" x 0.85"

 The ATtiny1606 is the top-end 0-series part in the 20-pin package.
 The 0-series is intended for low cost applications, and cuts a few features.
-These are offered as an option for people developing boards that will be produced in large quantities where the cost savings is significant.
-For hobbyists and one-off projects, the 3217 is almost certainly a better deal.
-The main differences are:
+These have not sold well and will not be restocked.

 In some of the pictures shown above, the boards are shown with pin header (not included) mounted on them.
 We recommend:

 There are two approaches to programming these parts:

 Unlike other AVR microcontrollers, these new parts are programmed via a "UPDI" singlewire interface instead of the SPI-based ICSP protocol.
 You can easily use a standard Arduino Nano, Uno, or Pro Mini as a UPDI programmer, this is what we use and recommend - see the instructions here: